DynamicGenetics/Epicosm_legacy/README.md

 3. The following Python3 dependencies will need to be installed, and are most easily done with pip:

-`apt install python3-pip` ("apt" is a common app manager, though it may be brew, yum or others depending on your OS)
+`apt install python3-pip`

 `pip3 install psutil`

 `pip3 install tweepy`

 `pip3 install pymongo`

 <p align="center"> ••• </p>

 ### 2.2 Optional parameters
 The following arguments can be appended:
-`--log`           Create a logfile of all output from the harvest run, in /epicosm_logs\
-                    (a logfile is always made when running with Docker)\
+`--log`              Create a logfile of all output from the harvest run, in `/epicosm_logs` (a logfile is always made when running with Docker).

-`--refresh`       Refresh the user list (if you want to modify the list of users to harvest\
-                    from, replace your file "user_list", and run with -r so that this is refreshed)\
+`--refresh`          Refresh the user list (if you want to modify the list of users to harvest from, replace your file `user_list`, and run with `--refresh` so that this is refreshed).

 `--get_following`    Gather friend list.
-This list will go into the MongoDB collection "friends",\
-                    in the database "twitter_db".
-This is normally disabled because requesting the\
-                    friend list can be very demanding on the API and the run will be severely rate limited.
+This list will go into the MongoDB collection "friends", in the database "twitter_db".
+This is normally disabled because requesting the friend list can be very demanding on the API and the run will be severely rate limited.

 <p align="center"> ••• </p>